 Sword Expert Combat

-• Parry: Using a sword, you can roll to defend from enemy melee-range attacks of any weapon using your melee skill roll.
-If you do, then once per round, you can then immediately react to apply a reasonable condition on that enemy such as shove, disarm, sunder, etc.
+• Parry: Using a sword, you can roll to defend from enemy melee-range attacks of any kind using your melee skill roll.

 Requires melee skill.